Surihix/TRBtool/README.md

 Note: For the ``-r`` switch, the unpacked TRB folder name is specified in the example. the ``_`` in the name indicates the name of the unpacked folder.

 ### Important
-- Xbox 360 version images will not unpack correctly due to swizzled storage of the image data.
+- Xbox 360 version image files will not unpack correctly due to swizzling.
 - Repacking is supported only for the PC version TRB IMGB files.

 ## For Developers